e-motions/emotions2maude_behavior/README.md

 If there is neither deleted objects nor links, it means that we do not need the readjust operator.

+#### `Update` operation for links

+The `update` operation has four arguments:
+1. The reference name
+2. The variable with the value of the structural feature
+3. The list of links to delete
+4. The list of links to add

 ### NAC patterns

 NAC patterns are present in the behavior rules.
 There might be zero or more NACs per rule.
 The Java class `CreateNac` creates all the elements needed to deal with them in Maude.